Taking greenhouse gas analysis on the road, er, rails

-Category: Climate Hits: 2Since 2014, there have been research-grade suites of air quality instruments installed and maintained on light rail trains that move throughout the Salt Lake Valley every day.
+Category: Climate Hits: 5Since 2014, there have been research-grade suites of air quality instruments installed and maintained on light rail trains that move throughout the Salt Lake Valley every day.
 These mobile sensors, researchers estimate in a new study, cover the same area as 30 stationary sensors, providing the Salt Lake Valley with a highly cost-effective way to monitor its greenhouse emissions and fill in gaps in emissions estimates.

 Read more https://www.sciencedaily.com/releases/2020/12/201217140209.htm